wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 approach, object-based logging, treats a predefined object as an indivisible logging unit.
 The entire redo image of the object is copied to the log with one address tag indicating the base address of the object.
 This way, only very few metadata records are written compared with the amount of logged data.
-The problem with this approach is that if the objects are large and modifications are small, space is wasted storing the unmodified part of the object.
+The problem with this approach is that if the objects are large and modifications are small, space will be wasted storing the unmodified part of the object.

+To solve the cache sharing proble, the paper levarages an architectural knowledge that continuous cache lines are typically mapped to different sets in the cache in most cache implementations.